How is the employee's holiday pay calculated?

 Yes

-Your paid leave allowance is calculated by comparing 2 calculation methods:
+The employee's paid leave allowance is calculated by comparing 2 calculation methods:

 • Or the average number of working days (or worked)

-• The actual number of working days (or working days)
+• The actual number of working days.

 Example :

-You received a salary of €21,840 gross during your reference period taken into account for the calculation of your allowances (either €1,820 per month).
+An employee receives a salary of €21,840 gross during the reference period taken into account for the calculation of its allowances (either €1,820 per month) and the employee takes 2 weeks of paid leave.

-You take 2 weeks of paid leave.
 The 2 calculation methods are as follows:

 Salary maintenance method